Vexille: Releases

-For the Region 1 release Vexille was first released in a 1 disc format on May 20, 2008, followed by a 2 Disc special edition on November 4, 2008.
+For Region 1, Vexille was first released in a one-disc format on May 20, 2008, followed by a 2-Disc special edition on November 4, 2008.
 Both versions include the original Japanese soundtrack as well as the English dub, with optional subtitles.

-A Blu-ray Disc version was released on the same day as the 2 Disc special edition and includes exactly the same features as its DVD counterpart.
+A Blu-ray Disc version was released on the same day as the 2-Disc special edition and includes exactly the same features as its DVD counterpart.

-Region 2 DVD was released on September 1, 2008, in a limited edition steelbook 2 Disc set, featuring only the original Japanese soundtrack with English subtitles without English Dub.
-That version has since gone out of print and has been replaced by a standard 1 disc set with no extra features.
+The Region 2 DVD was released on September 1, 2008, in a limited edition steelbook 2-Disc set, featuring only the original Japanese soundtrack with English subtitles without English Dub.
+That version has since gone out of print and has been replaced by a standard one-disc set with no extra features.

 A Blu-ray Disc version is yet to be released on Region B.

 Live-action film

 Universal Studios has acquired the rights to the film to produce a live-action remake.
 Beau Flynn and Tripp Vinson have signed on as producers, Lisa Zambri as executive producer and Evan Spiliotopoulos as screenwriter.